AlexandreFenyo/net-monitor/README.md

 ## Install from the JEE server

-If you have installed the JEE server that comes with net-monitor, you already have installed the net-monitor client on it.
+If you have installed the JEE server that comes with net-monitor, you already have installed the net-monitor client on it, and its dependencies.

 Suppose that the server is running on host `host` and port `port`: